arbitrary-precision/ap/README.md

 * Left shift by count of bytes greater than BITSIZE yields -1 for negative values, 0 in the other case.
 * Output to ostream is base-aware, so it checks for iso_base hex, dec, oct flags.
 * Hexadecimal strings are always uppercase, be it initialization or output.
 You can specify string "0123456789abcdef" if you want lowercase.

+Note: For those who are concerned, it is possible to switch compilation approach and compile .cpp files separately.</br>
+Simply define AP_USE_SOURCES before including ap.hpp, or via compiler options.
+However, you will have to add .cpp files to your project by yourself.</br>
+Another option is to use different types for computation and storage of long integer, define AP_WORD and AP_DWORD with unsigned types of your choice, e.g.:</br>
+`-DAP_WORD=unsigned\ char`</br>
+`-DAP_DWORD=unsigned\ short`</br>
+Note that AP_DWORD must be exactly twice as big as AP_WORD, both must be unsigned.</br>